 It’s worth standing in line at the red hot dog shack at 1359 U.S. Route 1, Cape Neddick for steamed hot dogs with Flo’s famous onion-and-molasses relish, mayonnaise and a sprinkle of celery salt.
 No ketchup!
 The family business hasn’t changed much since 1959, other than branching into online sales of jarred relish (well worth slathering on).
 Open year-round 10 a.m. to 3 p.m., except Wednesdays.
 There are counter stools and a few picnic tables. (floshotdogs.com)

 York was the site of one of the earliest English settlements in the country, and the maritime community here became the seat of government for the Province of Maine.
-The Museums of Old York offers tours of eight historic buildings going back to the colonial period, including the Old Gaol (Jail), the one-room York Corner Schoolhouse, the Old Burying Ground, the Elizabeth Perkins House and the Emerson-Wilcox House Museum.
-An all-day ticket is $15 ($10 per child under 16), or visit just one building for $8 ($5 per child).
-Watch for occasional history-focused dinners and spirit tastings at historic Jefferds Tavern.
-Summer hours are Tuesday through Saturday 10 a.m. to 5 p.m. and Sunday 1–5 p.m. (oldyork.org)
+The Museums of Old York offers tours of eight historic buildings going back to the colonial period, including the Old Gaol (Jail), the one-room York Corner Schoolhouse, The Old Burying Ground, the Elizabeth Perkins House and the Emerson-Wilcox House Museum. $15 for all-day tickets ($10 under 16), or visit just one building for $8 ($5 per child).
+Fall hours start Sept.
+5; 10 a.m. to 5 p.m.
+Thursday-Saturday and Sunday 1–5 p.m. (oldyork.org)

 The Ogunquit Museum of Art is closely tied to one of the earliest art colonies of the American modernist era.
-The museum honors founder Henry Strater’s vision to showcase American art by mounting innovative modern and contemporary exhibition programs from May through October.
-One of this season’s featured exhibits, The View from Narrow Cove, highlights Ogunquit’s influence as a major art colony.
-Other summer exhibits include Eating Flowers: Sensations of Cig Harvey and Subject Matters: Sebastian Martorana in Sculpture.
-A small sculpture garden overlooks Narrow Cove and the Atlantic Ocean.
+The View from Narrow Cove, an exhibit that highlights Ogunquit’s influence as a major art colony, as well as Eating Flowers: Sensations of Cig Harvey and Subject Matters: Sebastian Martorana in Sculpture run through Oct.
+31. A small sculpture garden overlooks Narrow Cove and the Atlantic Ocean.
 The museum is at 543 Shore Road, a short walk from Perkins Cove.
-Open daily from 10 a.m. to 5 p.m. ($10 for adults, $9 for seniors and students and free for kids 12 and under; 207–646–4909; ogunquitmuseum.org)
+Daily from 10 a.m. to 5 p.m. ($10 for adults, $9 for seniors and students and free for kids 12 and under; 207–646–4909; ogunquitmuseum.org)